-a.
-Field experiences must be completed in a variety of schools.
-This guideline ensures diverse experiences.
-Students already know what the local school system offers; they must have a variety of structures, strategies, educational philosophies upon which to reflect.
-Confidentiality is crucial.

-b.
-Field experience assignments are arranged by faculty.
-Candidates should

-ALWAYS contact the school prior to appearing at the school.
-They should

-SCHEDULE visits ahead of time.
-“Dropping-by” lowers the quality of the

-field experience, casts doubt upon manners, and often disrupts the school schedule.

-The school system may be a priority with candidates, but candidates are not a particular priority with the school system.
-Scheduling ahead prevents conflict with testing and other demands in the public school.
-Confidentiality is essential.

-c.
-Candidates are a representative of the teaching profession and Campbellsville University—they should dress and speak accordingly.
-Specifically, they should dress professionally.
-They should specifically avoid impressions of not “caring,” by inappropriate dress (jeans, “tacky dress,” T-shirts, too short, or too low articles of clothing).
-They should refrain from gum chewing and they should use correct grammar at all times.

-d.
-Candidates must not disrupt class.
-They are there to assist and learn—not

-create disruptions.
-They should be unobtrusive as an observer and participant.
-They should also become active when requested by the teacher.

-e.
-Candidates should contact the teacher ahead of time to see what

-preparation is appropriate and valuable for then to make in the classroom.
-They should ARRIVE on time and KEEP appointments.
-If unavoidably detained, they must call the school as soon as possible.

-f.
-Candidates must be sure to get Field Experience Summary Form signed

-by the classroom teacher, and retain a duplicate for their records.
-A

-written reflection about the experience must be attached to the Form.

-g.
-Candidates should express appreciation to the classroom teacher for the

-opportunity to be in the classroom, and followed up by a written note of

-appreciation.

 C. Pre-Professional Development Experiences

 Completion of quality professional development experiences can occur through attending a series of PPD workshops.
-All Teacher Preparation Program students MUST complete the scheduled PPD workshops.
-The workshops are scheduled throughout the week at different times.
+All Educator Preparation Program students MUST complete the scheduled PPD workshops.
 Please consult the School of Education bulletin board frequently for scheduled PPD workshops.

 PPD hours are assigned by instructors in the Education courses.
 The student is reminded to determine PPD requirements from the syllabus orientation at the beginning of each course.

-PPD hours may be given for related experiences not included in specific course
+PPD hours may be given for related experiences not included in specific course, including events hosted by other campus programs as approved by professor.

-requirements and/or PPD workshops on campus.
-The student may submit to the Director of Field Experiences documentation of such professional development.

 The “Pre-professional Development Summary” form officially documents participation in PPD experiences.
 Completion and submission of the PPD Summary form, to include a reflective written review of the experience, is to be made by the student for approval to the designated Education professor.
-The record of accumulated PPD hours is kept on an electronic database.
-Upon request to the Webmaster, a summary printout may be generated.
+The record of accumulated PPD hours is kept on an electronic database in the School of Education.
+Upon request to the Data Specialist, a summary printout may be generated.
 It is the responsibility of the student to also keep his or her own personal record of accumulated PPD and field hours.
 Students should check total number of hours prior to scheduling, advising conference.

-D. Overview of Field/PPD Requirements by Course
+D. Overview of Field/PPD Requirements by Course (subject to change) (IECE on pg.
+21)

-See next page (page 15).

 E. CLINICAL PRACTICE

 Student Teaching Experience